 Tag Archives: Sustainability

-Tracy Metz (LF '07) reports on how cities are taking cycling seriously, with Amsterdam setting the pace.
+Tracy Metz (LF '07) reports cities are taking cycling seriously, with Amsterdam setting the pace.
 Urban cycling is all the rage in cities nowadays.
-For tourists it’s a fun way of seeing the city, for locals in cities … read more
+For tourists it’s a fun way of seeing the city, for locals in cities that are … read more

 We learned that Streetsblog has a new contributor from the Loeb class of 2012: “Transportation engineer Ian Lockwood is not only a leading voice within the profession for safer, multi-modal streets, he’s also an amateur cartoonist known for skewering the absurdity … read more

 Ana María Durán (LF ’11) will be one of the featured speakers

 Across the greater Portland, Oregon, area, the Metro Council oversees 17,000 acres of public land.
 Metro is seeking to hire a Parks and Nature Director to manage Portland’s network of parks, trails, and natural areas.

 Matthew Kiefer (LF ’96) celebrates the end of urban planning “as we knew it” in a recent opinion piece in the Boston Globe.
 He hails new strategies–like planned incrementalism, value capture, public-private partnerships, and harnessing market forces–that lead to more livable, more … read more

 When Charles McKinney (LF ’94) and the NYC Parks Department opened the door to other people's ideas in Riverside Park, they learned that neighbors were very motivated when they were implementing their own plans.
 The trick was to shape the … read more

 Perhaps it’s because inequities in the food system are a hot topic at the moment, but the work of Kolu Zigbi (LF ’15) is receiving well deserved attention as she advances toward systemic change, one urban garden or farmers market … read more